 1. Sunbathing is a nine-to-five job

 So when the sun comes out: do not under any circumstances get off the beach.
 While other nationalities hide in the shade at midday, Swedes sweat it out.
-You have got only a limited number of hours to bask in the sunshine.
+You've only got a limited number of hours to bask in the sunshine.
 Make sure you use them all before the heatwave goes away.

 Go to the beach and stay there.
-Photo: Kyodo News/AP
+Photo: Jessica Gow/TT

 2. Be sun-smart

 Swedes don't just seek out the sun for warmth: there is also that much-desired, but oh-so-elusive, tan.
 However, in typical 'lagom' spirit they like to build it up over time, so don't forget to slap on the SPF 30 lotion if you're heading to the seaside.